Louisiana resident killed in crash that closed I-10 in Orange County - Port Arthur News

 The driver of the Chevrolet, 46-year-old Richard Thibeaux of Louisiana, was taken to St. Elizabeth hospital with serious injuries.

-The front passenger of the Chevrolet, a 21-year-old resident of Broussard, La., was pronounced deceased by Justice of the Peace Rodney Price at the scene.
+The front passenger of the Chevrolet, 21-year-old Jaylon Kurt Harrison of Broussard, La., was pronounced deceased by Justice of the Peace Rodney Price at the scene.

-His name will not be released until next of kin has been notified.

 The rear passenger of the Chevrolet, also a resident of Louisiana, was not injured.